-- I.810 The applicant, successor or assigns shall ensure the cleanliness of all catch basins and roadway affected by the project related activity.
+- I.9 All work shall be conducted in accordance with the approved erosion and sedimentation control plan.
+Within one week of final grading, weather permitting, all disturbed areas located within wetland resource areas and buffer zones shall be stabilized against erosion.
+This shall be done either by sodding or by loaming, seeding and mulching according to Soil Conservation Service Standards and the Approved Plans.
+Stabilization will be completed when the surface shows complete vegetative cover.
+Temporary stabilization measures approved by the Board's inspectional engineer will be required should work be interrupted for more than ten (10) days. - I.10 The Applicant, successor or assigns shall ensure the cleanliness of all catch basins and roadway affected by the project related activity.
 All catch basins will be protected by a "Silt Bag Inlet Protection" device or equal during the project work period.
 The applicant shall inspect and clean as necessary, all catch basins and sweep the roadway at least weekly during construction.
-It may be required more frequently during rain events. - I.911 There shall be no sedimentation into wetlands or water bodies from discharge pipes or surface runoff leaving the Property. - I.10 The Board or its agent (which may by the Conservation Commission agent acting on behalf of the Board) shall have the right to enter the Property for inspections and to evaluate compliance with the wetlands conditions contained herein upon reasonable notice of not less than twenty four (24) hours.
-Access shall be allowed without the need for advanced notice in emergency situations when necessary to prevent imminent harm to wetlands resource areas. - I.4412 Prior to the commencement of work within any resource areas, the Applicant shall, in addition to any other security or surety required by this Decision, provide the Town security in the amount of \$10,000 (via bond, passbook, cash or tripartite agreement) in order to provide security for the work and erosion control measures in or adjacent to resource areas.
-In the event that said work or erosion control measures have been deemed to have failed or require maintenance, the Applicant shall be given written notice of such deficiency, along with an opportunity to cure the same within fourteenseven (714) days, or longer as may be applicable.
-In the event that the Applicant does not timely cure the deficiency, said security may be accessed by the Board to pay expenses for replacement, repair or maintenance of erosion control measures in a timely manner upon written notification from the Board or its agent.
-To the extent that Board is required to access and use this security, as aforesaid, the Applicant shall replenish said security to return it to \$10,000. - I.16 Prior to any work commencing on site, the applicant shall submit to the Board for review, proof that a Self-Verification Notification Form has been submitted to the US Army Corps of Engineers, if necessary. - I.1713 Prior to any work commencing on-site, the applicant shall submit to the Board proof that a NPDES Stormwater Permit is active for the project. - I.1814 Copies of all information and all required reports regarding a US EPA NPDES permit and Stormwater Pollution Prevention Plan (SWPPP) shall be forwarded to the Board via electronic copy.
+It may be required more frequently during and after rain events.
+If it is deemed necessary to remove the Silt Bag Inlet Protection to prevent localized flooding and public safety concerns, the Developer shall notify the Board and Arlington DPW and also the qualified Environmental Monitor. - I.11 There shall be no sedimentation into wetlands or water bodies located on or offsite from point or non-point source discharges. <timeline for notice, remediation> - I.12 The Board or its agent (which may by the Town Conservation Agent acting on behalf of the Board) shall have the right to enter the Property for inspections and to evaluate compliance with the wetlands conditions contained herein upon reasonable notice of not less than twenty-four (24) hours.
+Access shall be allowed without the need for advanced notice in emergency situations when necessary to prevent imminent harm to wetlands resource areas. - I.13 Prior to the commencement of work within any resource areas, the Applicant shall, in addition to any other security or surety required by this Decision, provide the Town security in the amount of \$10,000 (via bond, passbook, cash or tripartite agreement) in order to provide security for the work and erosion control measures in or adjacent to resource areas.
+In the event that said work or erosion control measures have been deemed to have failed or require maintenance, the Applicant shall be given written notice of such deficiency, along with an opportunity to cure the same within fourteen (14) days.
+In the event that the Applicant does not timely cure the deficiency, said security may be accessed by the Board to pay expenses for replacement, repair or maintenance of erosion controls if the Applicant refuses to repair, replace or maintain such erosion control measures in a timely manner upon written notification from the Board or its agent.
+To the